 How much do you know about the Everything DiSC C personality preference?

-The standard tendencies for C-style people is that they are questioning and skeptical, as well as cautious and reflective.
+C-style people are questioning and skeptical, as well as cautious and reflective.
 They value high standards, careful analysis and diplomacy.
 They might shy away from new ideas or respond poorly to criticism of their work.
 In the workplace they tend to seek the analytical tasks they can complete on their own.
 You seldom see them making small talk.

 But how do the C-styles differ?
 What difference does the placement of the DiSC dot really make?

 The solid C or the high C style